You are here:

 Hot or cold: Hot or cold packs—or sometimes a combination of the two—can be soothing to chronically sore, stiff backs.
 Heat dilates the blood vessels, both improving the supply of oxygen that the blood takes to the back and reducing muscle spasms.
 Heat also alters the sensation of pain.
 Cold may reduce inflammation by decreasing the size of blood vessels and the flow of blood to the area.
 Although cold may feel painful against the skin, it numbs deep pain.
 Applying heat or cold may relieve pain, but it does not cure the cause of chronic back pain.

 Exercise: Although exercise is usually not advisable for acute back pain, proper exercise can help ease chronic pain and perhaps reduce the risk of it returning.
-The following four types of exercise are important to general physical fitness and may be helpful for certain specific causes of back pain:
+The following four types of exercise are important to general physical fitness and may be helpful for certain specific causes of back pain.
+(Check with your doctor before starting a new exercise routine.)

 Extension: With extension exercises, you bend backward.
 They may minimize radiating pain, which is pain you can feel in other parts of the body besides where it originates.
 Examples of extension exercises are leg lifting and raising the trunk, each exercise performed while lying prone.
 The theory behind these exercises is that they open up the spinal canal in places and develop muscles that support the spine.